wp-plugins/thumbnail-grid/readme.txt

 == Changelog ==
 * =5.3
 * Grid now has a class for the page.
 This is only unique if there is only one grid on the page.
-* Add new filter to modify the title (See example on web site)
+* Add new filter to modify the title
-* Fix filter for text under the title (See example on web site)
+* Fix filter for text under the title
 * New param maxgridwidth.
 You can now set maxgridwidth instead (or with) width.
 This will enable grid to wrap when using aligngrid.
 * Fix post_parent__not_in
 * New param aligngrid="autocenter" - Uses jQuery to keep the grid centered for themes where centering is not working.